-There’s a process you can work through that will help you achieve greater clarity of your objectives, which leads to great clarity in your writing.
+There’s a five-step process you can work through that will help clarify your objectives, which leads to greater clarity in your writing.

-This process also helps you kick-start any writing project (and finish it) with only the necessary elements, because you’ll know exactly what you’re after and how to make it happen.
+This method also helps you overcome writer’s block and finish any writing project with only the necessary elements, because you’ll know exactly what you’re after and how to make it happen.

-Step One: Begin with the end in mind
+Step #1: Begin with the end in mind

-The most important step in the process is right here, before you write a word.
+The most important step in the writing process happens before you even write a word.

 You must understand your objective for the content.

-Having a “great idea” and sitting down to write often leads to a half-finished train wreck.
+Having a “great idea” and sitting down to write can often lead to a half-finished train wreck.

 What’s the “why” behind the idea?
 Figure this out first, or move on to another idea.